 - Advanced harvesting methods (such as cable or helicopter) will be used on sustained slopes greater than 35 percent (GWNF LRMP FW-125). - Log landings will be located outside of riparian corridors.
-(GWNF LRMP FW-139). - All equipment used for harvesting and hauling operations will be serviced outside of riparian corridors (GWNF LRMP FW-140). - Unless otherwise authorized by the Forest AO, log landings will be ripped to a depth of 6-8 inches to break up compaction, and to ensure soil productivity and the successful reestablishment of vegetation.
+(GWNF LRMP FW-139). - All equipment used for harvesting and hauling operations will be serviced outside of riparian corridors (GWNF LRMP FW-140). - Unless otherwise authorized by the Forest CO, log landings will be ripped to a depth of 6-8 inches to break up compaction, and to ensure soil productivity and the successful reestablishment of vegetation.
 (GWNF LRMP FW-141). - Skid trails will cross riparian corridors only at Forest-designated crossings.
 If crossing a perennial or intermittent stream is unavoidable, temporary bridges will be used.
 All streams will be crossed as close to a right angle as possible.
 Stabilization of skid trails will occur as soon as possible after use, to minimize soil movement downslope.
 (GWNF LRMP FW-142). - Skidding of trees will be directed in a manner that prevents creation of channels or gullies that concentrate water flow to adjacent streams.
 (GWNF LRMP FW-143). - Temporary stream crossings associated with timber harvest operations will be removed and rehabilitated.
 (GWNF LRMP FW-144). - Dips or waterbars or other dispersal methods will be constructed and maintained to direct stormwater off skid trails and reduce potential sediment flow to streams.
 (GWNF LRMP FW-145). - Designated trails will not be used as skid trails.
 Crossing of designated trails will occur at right angles to the extent feasible.
 Designated trail treads and profiles will be restored upon completion of pipeline construction.
-(GWNF LRMP FW-146). - Right-of-way edges will be shaped "feathered" in irregular patterns to blend in with the existing landscape in High and Moderate SIO areas.
-At the direction of the Forest AO, some edges may not need feathering to meet the Scenic Integrity Objectives.
+(GWNF LRMP FW-146). - Right-of-way edges will be shaped or "feathered" in irregular patterns to blend in with the existing landscape in High and Moderate SIO areas.
+At the direction of the Forest CO, some edges may not need feathering to meet the Scenic Integrity Objectives.
 Geometric shapes will not be utilized.
 (GWNF LRMP FW-184). - If visible within a 100-foot zone of Concern from Level 1 & 2 travelways and use areas, slash will be removed, burned, chipped or lopped.
-These treatments result in an average slash height of 2 feet of the ground.
+These treatments result in an average slash height of 2 feet off the ground.
 (GWNF LRMP FW-186).
 Slash will not be windrowed or left in a manner that creates an obstruction.
-Slash may be chipped and blown off the right-of-way outside wetlands or stream channels. - To the extent practical, log landings, access roads and bladed skid trails will be located out of view to avoid bare mineral soil observation from Concern Level 1 travel routes and viewing platforms.
-(GWNF LRMP FW-190).
+Slash may be chipped and blown off the right-of-way outside wetlands or stream channels.